MrGuyman99/Platformer-in-Raylib/README.md

 - Text based level editing system (Restricted to 1920 x 1080 window size)
 - Pressing space switches levels
 - Other than that, not much!
-- Floating Dwarf guy (Spooky)
+- Flalling Dwarf guy (Spooky)
-- Unfinished collision code
+- (Somewhat) Unfinished collision code

 FOR NEXT UPDATE: